 When a shop strips down an engine to replace the head gasket, it is common practice to send the head out to a specialist company for testing.
 Testing entails pressure testing the coolant passages for cracks and also checking that the head is true.

-Cylinder heads can crack and warp when severely heated.
+Cylinder heads can crack and warp when subjected to severe heat.
 A slight warping may be machined out, but severe warping or cracking of the passageways spells the end for the head and blows the repair estimate.

 The best route forward is a used but good cylinder head, which must be tested before being used.
 A good used parts supplier will at least guarantee it’s good or offer you a refund on the cost of the head but not the testing.